 Then, all of a sudden, and around Eid-ul-Fitr, they disappeared, probably going back to their village homes.
 And suddenly, the streets seemed strangely empty for a while.
 On television, there were initially images of mass graves being dug all over the world and reports of daily fatalities from the deadly COVID became something we had to read obsessively.
 Although we were among the few people in our apartment building who still read the newspaper in print, I soon began losing interest in it.
 Even social media seemed to have nothing interesting to offer.
 The medical columns in newspapers carried reports on depression; social distancing had affected us all.

 However, the lockdown was lifted after a while and things eventually started to come back to some kind of normalcy.
 Many people who had left the city returned to it.
 Most people were now wearing masks.
 At first, they and the world looked very strange as I looked out from my balcony.
 At one point, the government and our resilient people fought back.
 Even when we had flash flood, I could see from TV that rural folks striving to start again.

 With things improving, my colleagues and I were taking online classes for our students — a new experience for so many of us.
 Initially, at the end of the class, I would feel a little spaced out.
 "Poor little ones" I used to think at first.
 But gradually, they learnt to concentrate on what we would be saying.

-But another March has gone and the pandemic has hit us badly again.
-When really unhappy with everything, I kept thinking of the opening lines from Mary Hopkins' song that I first heard in my teens, decades ago, but which remain a part of me...
-"Those were the days, we thought they would never end…" But here we were, in the midst of the pandemic, and the good days seem to have gone out of our sight for all of us — teachers and little ones — forever.
+But another March has gone, and the pandemic has hit us badly again.
+When really unhappy with everything, I kept thinking of the opening lines from Mary Hopkins' song that I first heard in my teens decades ago but that still is part of me… "Those were the days, we thought they would never end…" But here we were, in the midst of the pandemic, and the good days seem to have gone out of our sight for all of us — teachers and little ones — forever.